highfidelity/hifi-docs-grav-content/07.high-fidelity-commerce/01.basics/docs.md

 * **Cryptographically-secured Wallet**: Users will be able to participate in transactions using their Wallet, which will be an app on their tablet in High Fidelity.
 Your Wallet is secured using a security picture and a passphrase which includes ECDSA public-private keys pairs.
 These key pairs are used to sign each transaction.

 * **Proof of Provenance (PoP) certificate**: This certificate is generated for every transaction between a user's Wallet and the Markeplace.
 This certificate's ID is stored on the blockchain.
 The certificate contains static properties that can help in identifying the item and the owner.
-These properties cannot be altered.
+These properties cannot be altered, except by transfer of the PoP Certificate.
 Currently, we only support objects that contain a file type .JSON.
 Support for avatars and other file types will be coming soon.

 * **Buy and Sell**: Users can [buy items](../marketplace/buy) from the Marketplace or [Avatar Island](../avatar-wearables/buy) (currently).